When doctors all over the world emphatically state that vaccines are safe and effective, such emphasis implies, "What more is there to consider?"

 Since November , when I appeared before the Senate Finance Committee and announced to the world that the FDA was incapable of protecting America from unsafe drugs or from another Vioxx®, very little has changed on the surface and substantively nothing has changed...The people who approve a drug, when they see [later] that there is a safety problem with it, are very reluctant to do anything about it because it will reflect badly on them.
 They continue to let the damage occur.
 America is just as at risk now, as it was in November, as it was two years ago, and as it was five years ago.

 Though Graham gave this interview in 2005, and this interview was republished again seven years later in 2012, the republished interview begins with an introduction that explains that to date almost nothing has changed within the FDA.
-If nothing changed during the seven years between 2005 and 2012, when public outcry was at it's highest as a result of the ongoing Vioxx court proceedings, then it's reasonable to assume that no improvements have been made in recent years either.
+If nothing changed during the seven years between 2005 and 2012, when public outcry was at it's highest as a result of the ongoing Vioxx court proceedings, then it's reasonable to assume that no improvements have been made in the years since.

 In 2015, a New York Times article explained that the then FDA Commissioner, Dr. Robert Califf, inferred during a lecture that he gave that regulation actually hinders innovation.
 In a 2017 Los Angelos Times article, it explains how the then FDA Commissioner, Dr. Scott Gottlieb, wanted to speed up the FDA drug approval process.